pg-support/supt-km/docs/4. Processes/e. Amazon/Amazon Support SOPs.md

 ---
 ## Order Cancellation
-> Applies only to FBM orders.

-For order cancellations, proceed with [[Order Cancellation Process]].
-Once the order is canceled in Skulabs, find the Amazon order and proceed with refund.
+- For order cancellations, follow the similar process as [[Order Cancellation Process]]:

+- If the order shows 'Not started / Opened / Delayed' in SKULab, manually cancel the order, and proceed by clicking the 'Cancel Order' option in the order details in Amazon Seller Central.

+- If the order shows 'Awaiting Fulfillment', fill in the [Supt-Logistics Form](https://docs.google.com/forms/d/e/1FAIpQLSdd0Hei0HZSqwf_bzUTIdutMvE_a_N2VGuOc5fta-jwun69PA/viewform) -> Cancellation request.
+If successful, proceed with clicking the 'Cancel Order' option in the order details in Amazon Seller Central; if unsuccessful, ask the customer to reject the shipment.

 ---
 ## Order Refund